Postal Code Polygons

 There are over 890,000 unique postal codes in this file that represent both Forward Sortation Areas (FSA) and Local Delivery Units (LDU).
 The first character in the Forward Sortation Areas are defined geographic areas and are also known as “postal districts”.

 These districts often cover an entire province, except for Ontario and Quebec where there are multiple districts due to population.
 The second character (which is a digit) within the Forward Sortation Area indicates whether the geographic area is urban or rural.

 Any FSA with a “0” in the middle of the 3-digit code indicates a rural location.
 The third character in an FSA represents an urban area, an entire town or city, or a portion of a major metropolitan area.

 The FSA (or Forward Sortation Area) database contains all postal districts within Canada.
 There are over 1,600 Forward Sortation Areas in this database within Canada and represent the geographic area of all 6-digit (FSALDU) postal codes within that FSA.

 FSALD Polygons and Points (Canada)

-The 5-digit FSALD location represent a more general view of postal codes than the FSALDU polygons do.
+The 5-digit FSALD location represents a more general view of postal codes than the FSALDU polygons do.
 This database is ideal for generating sales and service territories among other forms of analysis.

 FSAL Polygons and Points (Canada)